-- Program Duration: One academic year (on campus) + Final Management Project (12 months)
+Program Duration: One academic year (on campus) + Final Management Project (can be completed remotely while working)

 - To provide a high-quality international management program.

 - To accompany the personal and professional development of program participants.

 - To create a group of dynamic learners with a diversity of professional experience and of cultural origins.

 - Follow an intensive, stimulating academic curriculum.